 The Witcher 4: what we know about the start of a new trilogy

-The Witcher 4 is definitely happening and will kick off its own new series.
+The Witcher 4 is definitely happening and will kick off its own new trilogy with Ciri on the front line.

-Called Project Polaris internally, we've been told that the next Witcher games will be what we've come to expect: "a story-driven open-world RPG built on the legacy of The Witcher 3: Wild Hunt", which hopefully makes the Lambert and Keira school rumours ring true.
+We've been told that the next Witcher games will be what we've come to expect: "a story-driven open-world RPG built on the legacy of The Witcher 3: Wild Hunt", which hopefully makes the Lambert and Keira school rumors ring true.
 The next game will kick off a new Witcher trilogy, with all three being delivered within a six-year period.
 And frankly, we're more than ready to bring out the silver swords again.

-With the Witcher 4 only entering pre-production in mid-2022, the next Witcher saga is still in the distant future, and we've got next to no concrete details about the game just yet.
+With the Witcher 4 only entering full production in late 2024, the next Witcher saga is still in the distant future, and we've got next to no concrete details about the game just yet.
 But we've got plenty to speculate about.
 With that in mind, let's take a look at everything we know about the next Witcher game.

 Is there a Witcher 4 release date?

-There's no release date in sight for The Witcher 4 just yet, but judging from the massive Project Polaris team size, it's no surprise we may be waiting a while to start the new Witcher saga. roduction on Polaris was only confirmed in March 2022, with an announcement that its development had entered pre-production following in May 2022.
-According to a 2024 investor call, that's expected to end soon, and full production should begin.
+There's no release date in sight for The Witcher 4 just yet, but judging from the massive Project Polaris team size, it's no surprise we may be waiting a while to start the new Witcher saga.
+Courtesy of CD Projekt Red's Q3 2024 financial update, we know that Witcher 4 is finally in full production, which is good news, but still places Witcher 4 a ways away from release.

-In that same call, CEO Michał Nowakowski explained most triple-A games take around three years, and CDPR averaged around "about four or five-ish" from beginning to end.
+In a 2024 investor call, CEO Michał Nowakowski explained most triple-A games take around three years, and CDPR averaged around "about four or five-ish" from beginning to end.
 Associate game director Pawel Sasko also called it their "most advanced" project in the works, so no wonder it's become a bit of a wait.
 Regardless of the exact timing, we know that means the first Witcher's remake is an even longer way off.

 As for a real look at The Witcher 4, CDPR said it wouldn't be showing trailers and demos for future games until much closer to launch.
-We may wind up seeing teasers or other information about The Witcher 4, but once in-game videos start showing up we should be able to assume it's pretty near—unlike Cyberpunk 2077, whose first gameplay reveal was more than two years before its eventual release date.
+We've now seen a cinematic trailer starring Ciri, at least, but once in-game videos start showing up we should be able to assume it's pretty near—unlike Cyberpunk 2077, whose first gameplay reveal was more than two years before its eventual release date.

 The Witcher 4 story and characters